Literature and War

 Modern exquisite dining tends towards “tasting menus”.
 Rather than a three course meal, you are tantalized with more than ten small portions.

-Rather than an indepth study we will have a cursory glance.
+Rather than an indepth study we will have a cursory glance to decipher patterns of meaning.

 War has been described as diplomacy by another means.
 Enoch Powell claimed “History is littered with wars that everyone knew would never happen”.
 Most wars are caused by lack of respect.
 Wars never determine who is right; they only decide who is left!